 But I’ve also locked my doors and looked the other way when homeless people have approached my car at intersections and walked right by them without pause on the streets.
 And sometimes I (sadly) wonder why I don’t have more compassion.
 Why we ALL don’t have more compassion.
 Is it because we think, “Oh they want money to buy drugs,” or “They could get a job if they wanted to,” or “What am I supposed to do; give money to all of them?”
 Or do we deep down know how fucked up it is that we’re driving around in our SUVs complaining about our iPhones glitches when so many people don’t even have places to sleep that we choose to block it out?
 Or worse–are we just numb?

-I’m not saying those widely echoed assumptions about the homeless aren’t sometimes true, and I’m surely not claiming to be an expert on the issue and/or going to turn into Mother Theresa and start logging all my free time at a soup kitchen, but my experience sitting with that man in Domino’s has given me a new perspective.
+I’m not saying those widely echoed assumptions about the homeless aren’t sometimes true, and I’m surely not claiming to be an expert on the issue, but my experience sitting with that man in Domino’s has given me a new perspective.
 It has humanized (for lack of a better word) these less fortunate individuals we often overlook, and I feel more compassionate and open to charitable opportunities that may come my way.
 I find that just setting a personal intention (“I want to help someone in need,” “I want to travel more,” “I want to meet new people,” whatever yours may be) will set it into motion.

 And who knows, maybe I will start spending my precious free time when I’d normally be spinning/tweeting/drinking at a shelter serving soup.